 OSHA requires training to be completed within 10 days of hire.
 Instead of waiting until the new hire’s first official day, assign online training courses as soon as a contract is signed.
 Choose compliance software that offers automated new hire onboarding.
 When you add a new employee, training (and new hire paperwork and policy acknowledgments) can be automatically assigned based on the employee’s role, location, and department.
 This removes the manual tasks of compiling and sending the training requirements so the new hire can get started more quickly.
 See how it works.

-Combine Refresher Training
+Combine Requirements and Refresher Training

 OSHA training must be completed annually.
 However, this can be considered “refresher” training and savvy healthcare organizations combine multiple topics into one course to reduce redundant training time for employees.
 MedTrainer offers a course that can be used for this “refresher” training and includes the required information on general safety, airborne and droplet diseases, hazardous communication, identification of regulated medical waste, bloodborne pathogens, PPE, needlestick safety, and incident reporting.
+For initial training, select courses that meet multiple regulatory requirements – for example, a disaster preparedness course that meets both OSHA and CMS guidelines so employees don’t have to take two separate courses.

 Stagger Annual Training